Shopping (1994 film): Release

+It grossed $3,061 in the United States and Canada.
+Roger Corman bought the North American distribution rights and help release the movie on Home Video.
+Anderson would later go onto make Death Race in thanks to Corman's help.

 Reception

 Channel 4 wrote a mixed review of Shopping, stating that Anderson was "borrowing from Blade Runner and Gotham City to build his vision of a country divided.
 While a lack of subtlety clouds his intentions, the director delivers a slick, diverting story that will probably be best remembered as Jude Law's first movie."
 Alistair Lawrence of Common Sense Media gave the film 4 out of 5 stars, describing it as a "low-budget but slick ode to self-destructive teens...", praising the action scenes and for having "a style and sense of place that so many other movies lack."